lilacviolets/Velvet/readme.md

 ### Method 1: Download and Run

-1. Download `Velvet.ps1` from this repository
+1. Download `Velvet.ps1` from this releases (https://github.com/lilacviolets/Velvet/releases/tag/1.0)
 2. Right-click on the file and select **"Run with PowerShell"**
 3. If prompted, click **"Yes"** to allow administrator privileges
 4. Follow the on-screen instructions